Building matrices with prescribed size and number of invertible submatrices: Introduction

-In this paper, we are going to show that a linear $(n,r,b)$-matroid exists for a large family of triples $(n,r,b)$ by using induction arguments, with base cases taken care of by computer programming.
-Throughout this paper, $A$ is an $r\times n$ matrix over $\Q$ with rank $r$ and corank $k=n-r$, and the number of $r\times r$ invertible submatrices of $A$ is $b$.
-Note that $b$ is an invariant if we perform row operations on $A$ or permute the columns of $A$, so we can always assume that $A=(I_r|M)$, where $M$ is an $r\times k$ matrix.
-We start with the following observation that there is a natural duality between the rank and corank of a linear matroid.
+In this paper, we show that an $(n,r,b)$-matrix exists for a large family of triples $(n,r,b)$ by using an inductive argument, with base cases being taken care of by computer programming.
+Throughout this paper, $A$ denotes an $r\times n$ matrix over $\C$ with rank $r$ and corank $k=n-r$, and the number of $r\times r$ invertible submatrices of $A$ is $b$.
+Note that $b$ is an invariant if we perform elementary row operations on $A$ or permute the columns of $A$, so we can always assume that $A=(I_r|M)$, where $I_r$ is the identity matrix of order $r$ and $M$ is an $r\times k$ matrix.
+Furthermore, we only need to consider the existence of an $(n,r,b)$-matrix for $k\leq r$, due to the following simple observation.

-\begin{proposition} Let the matrix $A=(I_r|M)$ define a linear $(n,r,b)$-matroid.
-Then the number of invertible square submatrices of $M$ is $b$, and the number of invertible $k\times k$ submatrices of $(I_k|M^\top)$ is also $b$. \textup{(}Here, we adopt the convention that an empty matrix is invertible.\textup{)} \end{proposition}